 Who Makes It?

-The noise-masking sleepbuds are made by Bose.
-Bose is a well-known maker of high-tech audio products, including noise-canceling headphones.
+The noise-masking Sleepbuds are engineered and produced by Bose, a well-known maker of high-tech audio products, including noise-canceling headphones.

-- Virtually undetectable in your ear.
-You can move around, get up, and change positions without the sleepbuds moving or falling out
+- Virtually undetectable in the ear; the user can move around, get up, and change positions without the Sleepbuds moving or falling out

-- Wireless and will last for up to 16 hours (when fully charged)
+- Wireless and lasts for up to 16 hours (when fully charged)

-- The alarm means that you don’t have to wake up the whole house, and you can snooze a few times
+- The alarm means that the user doesn’t have to wake up the whole house, and can snooze a few times

 - Wide range of ambient sound options

-- Okay to wear long-term because the maximum sound (70 dBa) is lower than what’s recommended by the World Health Organization
+- Fine to wear long-term because the maximum sound (70 dBa) is lower than what’s recommended by the World Health Organization

 - Charging pod can charge independently, which makes it convenient for travel